 Donations for ongoing work are gratefully accepted.
 Please make checks payable to: Keepers of Coursens Corners and please include your name and mailing address so that we may thank you.

 We are open periodically during the year with a Living History Day, Pictures with Santa, Twelfth Night and in the Spring.
 Watch the Town Sign for details.
 Additionally, we offer tours by appointment.
-Please call President Ginny Richardson to arrange at 973-579-1490.
+Please call President Linda Chirip at 973-579-9119 to arrange a tour